Basel-525k/geofence_foreground_service/README.md

 ## Features

-- **Geofence a circular area** 🗺️: You can add a an ordinary geofence which is a point surrounded by a given radius.
+- **Geofence a circular area** 🗺️: You can add an ordinary geofence which is a point surrounded by a given radius.
 - **Geofence a polygon** 🤯: You can add a geofence using a list of coordinates, the system will calculate the center of them and register it, having full polygon support is a WIP 🚧
 - **Notification customization** 🔔: Displaying a notification when running a foreground service is mandatory, we can customize what is being displayed on it (title and content), the plugin displays the app icon by default.